AtomEcho/AtomBulb/README_en.md

 In the above prompt, `{question}` and `{answer}` correspond to the content of the question being tested and the response from the large model, respectively.
 Here is a specific example:

-What is immunity?
-Please answer the following questions, ensuring the accuracy of the answers.
 ```
 You are a helpful and accurate assistant for reviewing the quality of answers to specific questions.
 [Question]: What is immunity?
 Please answer the following questions, ensuring the accuracy of the answers.